Photography Programs at Seattle Schools

 Several schools in Seattle, WA, offer classes and degree programs in photography, and this article looks at three that are no more than 10 minutes from downtown.
 Following information about the schools and their photography-related degree programs is a table of facts about each institution, such as tuition, enrollment and graduation rate.
 Prospective students can use this knowledge to help them select their best option.

-- Students can earn an associate's degree in photography at Seattle Central Community College, less than four miles from the city center.
+- Students can earn an associate's degree in visual media at Seattle Central College, less than two miles from the city center.

-- Also less than four miles from downtown, Seattle University has two bachelor's degree programs in photography.
+- Also less than two miles from downtown, Seattle University has two bachelor's degree programs in photography.

 - The University of Washington - Seattle offers bachelor's degree and master's degree programs in photomedia.
 This school is located at the heart of the city.